fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-2.md

 ---

 ### 3.3.
-Gold Layer Analytics `(In progress)`
+Gold Layer Analytics `(Finished)`

 The Gold layer constitutes the **Analytical/Mart** zone of the Lakehouse.
 Unlike the Silver layer, which focuses on data integrity and normalization, the Gold layer is purpose-built to answer specific business questions.
 It consists of highly aggregated, business-ready tables derived from complex joins between the Fact and Dimension tables.

-**1. Business Question 1: Mobility Pattern Characterization** To identify "Typical Day" patterns, we moved beyond simple date groupings and implemented a dynamic categorization engine:
+**1. Business Question 1: Mobility Pattern Characterization** To identify "Typical Day" patterns, we moved beyond simple heuristic assumptions and implemented an unsupervised machine learning approach within the Gold Layer pipeline:
-*   **Calendar Logic:** We implemented a Common Table Expression (CTE) to generate a continuous date series.
-This was joined with the `bridge_zones_festives` table to dynamically classify every date into three distinct categories: `'weekday'`, `'weekend'`, or `'festive'`.
-*   **Hourly Aggregation:** We aggregated the billions of records in `fact_mobility` to calculate the average hourly trip volume (`SUM(trips) / count_of_days`) for each category.
-This allows transport experts to visualize the "Pulse of the City" distinct from calendar anomalies.
+*   **Profile Normalization**: We transformed raw trip counts into normalized daily profiles (probability distributions).
+This allows the model to compare the shape of the hourly demand curve (e.g., morning peaks vs. lunch plateaus) regardless of the absolute volume of trips.
+*   **Unsupervised Clustering (K-Means)**: We applied K-Means clustering ($k=3$) to mathematically group days with similar temporal behaviors.
+This creates data-driven categories rather than relying solely on the calendar.
+* **Gold Table Materialization:** The resulting centroids are stored in lakehouse.gold.typical_day_by_cluster.
+This table represents the "Pulse of the City" for distinct behaviors (e.g., Standard Workday, Leisure/Saturday, Quiet/Sunday).
+* **Semantic Validation:** We cross-referenced the mathematical clusters with the bridge_zones_festives Silver table to validate that the clusters correlate with real-world concepts (Weekdays vs. Holidays).

 **2. Business Question 2: Infrastructure Gap Identification (Gravity Model)** To identify underserved areas, we implemented a classic Gravity Model ($T_{ij} \propto \frac{P_i E_j}{d_{ij}^2}$) using DuckDB's advanced analytical capabilities: